powerseb/powerseb.github.io/_posts/2023-06-10-LSASS-parsing-without-a-cat.md

 So where to find the crypto material? - This is the neat part the required keys are also stored within the LSASS process and therefore within the dump.
 So how can we find it?

 Here Microsoft became creative - because where the keys are stored depends on the windows version, lsasrv.dll version and the underlying system architecture.
-Therefore, we need to know which system version the LSASS dump was created - you remember the different streams we parsed? - Great here we can extract the relevant information from the "SystemInfoStream".
+Therefore, we need to know which system version the LSASS dump was created - you remember the different streams we parsed? - Great, here we can extract the relevant information from the "SystemInfoStream".
 This stream contains the "ProcessorArchitecture" and the "Buildnumber".

 ![Systeminfostream](systeminfo.jpg)
 _Parts of the Systeminfostream_